 I’ve always had separate checking and savings accounts for my personal finances and my business (I believe the IRS prefers it that way, too).
 My business name is different than my name (which I suggest), so I needed to register my trade name with the state I do business in (easily and inexpensively done online at the Secretary of State’s website, at least in Colorado).
 Some banks may require an Employer Identification Number (EIN) from the IRS (click here to apply for your EIN online-it’s free, easy and immediate) to open business accounts.
 I also got a business license from the city I operate in (also done easily and inexpensively online).

-This is just a short list of the basics off the top of my head that got me started (click here for a FREE basic massage practice start-up checklist).
+This is just a short list of the basics off the top of my head that got me started.
 I plan to add posts about specific business topics, such as taxes (ugh!), my website, bookkeeping and marketing.
 Please post comments or questions you have and I’ll share what has (or hasn’t) worked for me on my journey to creating a successful massage practice that I love!

 What business start-up questions or advice do you have?
 Please ask or share in the comments.
 Thank you!